shoaibrayeen/Data-Structures-and-Algorithms/readMe.md

-# Algorithm Design Techniques
+# Data Structures and Algorithms
-  This repository contains solutions **in C++** of a problem using different techniques like Dynamic Programming , Greedy Algorithms , Divide and Conquer , Backtracking etc.
+  This repository contains data structure programs and solutions **in C++** of a problem using different techniques like Dynamic Programming , Greedy Algorithms , Divide and Conquer , Backtracking etc.

-## Here's some techniques to solve different kind of problems.
+## Algorithm Design Techniques

 <details>
 <summary>Dynamic Programming</summary>